Colour guard: Argentina

-In the Argentinean Armed Forces, the Colour Guard is composed by a junior officer (normally the most junior in the unit) carrying the colours, accompanied by two senior NCOs with rifles, who provide the escort.
+In the Argentinean Armed Forces, the Colour Guard is composed by a junior officer (normally the most junior in the unit) carrying the colours, accompanied by two senior NCOs with rifles or sabres, who provide the escort.
 The group is followed by a senior NCO carrying the regimental standard, with two junior NCOs (sometimes, privates) as escorts.
 In academies and schools, the colours are carried by the student of the senior class with the highest marks, escorted by the two who follow him.

+In cavalry formations the escort NCOs and the ensign are all mounted on horseback, and the escorts carry sabres.

 People's Republic of China

 Colour guard of the Chinese People's Liberation Army.

 In the Chinese People's Liberation Army, the colour guards include one ensign holding the flag of the People's Liberation Army as the national colour domestically or the flag of China when abroad, and two officers or senior NCOs assisting the ensign holding rifles.

 In the parades of the 1950s, this configuration was present in every unit of the PLA up to the parade of 1959, but with the ensign and escorts drawn from individual formations.
 Today, only honour guards are granted colour guard duty to represent the whole of the PLA.
 Being the senior-most branch of the PLA, the Ground Forces representative serves as the ensign in the service colour guard, with the officer to his/her right being from the Navy and the officer to their left being from the Air Force.
 Since 1981, the PLA has continued a tradition of the colour guard detail with the PLA flag leading the Beijing Garrison Honor Guard Battalion in military parades.
-In December 2017, the Beijing Garrison Colour Guard Company of the People's Armed Police, which is present during flag ceremonies in Tienanmen Square in Beijing carrying the national flag, was officially attached to the honour guard battalion.
+In December 2017, the Beijing Garrison Colour Guard Company of the People's Armed Police, which is present during flag ceremonies in Tiananmen Square in Beijing carrying the national flag, was officially replaced by a new unit that is a part of the honour guard battalion and wears the general PLA full dress.
 Its colour guard squad follows the same format as the guard of honor colour guard squad.